 Other than two basic lenses your next lens should be based on your niche.
 To be noted, this isn’t an urgent buy expense that you need to take care of.
 Rather when you have already started your photography business.
 They are an improvement over the above two and you can even find common ground to fulfill your requirement.

-Other important investments that you need to start a Photography business are the lighting equipment.
-Again, this depends on the niche whether you need to go full throttle or would basic lighting equipment be enough for you.
+Another important investment that you need to start a Photography business is lighting equipment.
+Again, this depends on the niche whether you need to go full throttle or would basic lighting equipment is enough for you.

-Again, this completely depends on the niche and your style of the photography business, but tripod is any amazing equipment that will come handy in your journey.
-It would help you bring stability, consistency, and quality in your images.
+Again, this completely depends on the niche and your style of the photography business, but a tripod is any amazing equipment that will come in handy in your journey.
+It would help you bring stability, consistency, and quality to your images.